Magic Johnson: Legacy

 Johnson was exceptional because he played point guard despite being 6 ft 9 in (2.06 m), a size reserved normally for frontcourt players.
-His career 138 triple-double games places him third all-time behind Oscar Robertson and Russell Westbrook.
+His career 138 triple-double games places him fourth all-time behind Russell Westbrook, Oscar Robertson, and Nikola Jokić.
 Johnson is the only player in NBA Finals history to have triple-doubles in multiple series-clinching games.

 For his feats, Johnson was voted as one of the 50 Greatest Players of All Time by the NBA in 1996, and selected to the NBA 75th Anniversary Team in 2021.
 The Naismith Memorial Basketball Hall of Fame inducted him in 2002.
 ESPN's SportsCentury ranked Johnson No. 17 in their "50 Greatest Athletes of the 20th Century" In 2006, ESPN.com rated Johnson the greatest point guard of all time, stating, "It could be argued that he's the one player in NBA history who was better than Michael Jordan."
 Bleacher Report also listed Johnson first in its all-time NBA point guard rankings.
-In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Johnson as the 5th greatest player in NBA history, and the highest ranked point guard.
+In 2022, to commemorate the NBA's 75th anniversary, The Athletic ranked their top 75 players of all time, and named Johnson as the 5th greatest player in NBA history, and the highest ranked point guard.
 Several of his achievements in individual games have also been named among the top moments in the NBA.
 At the 2019 NBA Awards, Johnson received the NBA Lifetime Achievement Award (shared with Bird).
-In 2022, the NBA began awarding MVPs for the conference finals; the Western Conference Finals MVP trophy is named in Johnson's honor, while the Eastern Conference trophy is named after Bird.
+In 2022, the NBA began awarding MVPs for the conference finals; the Western Conference Finals MVP trophy is named after Johnson, while the Eastern Conference trophy is named after Bird.

-Executive career

-On February 21, 2017, Johnson replaced Jim Buss as the president of basketball operations for the Los Angeles Lakers.
-Under Johnson, the Lakers sought to acquire multiple star players and cleared existing players, including future All-Star D'Angelo Russell, off of their roster in an attempt to free up room under the league's salary cap.
-The franchise reached an agreement with free agent LeBron James on a four-year contract in 2018, but efforts to trade for Anthony Davis during the 2018–19 season proved unsuccessful.
-The Lakers did not reach the playoffs during Johnson's executive tenure.
-In an impromptu news conference on April 9, 2019, Johnson resigned from the Lakers, citing his desire to return to his role as an NBA ambassador.